swaraj15/DigiLoan/README.md

 # DigiLoan
-Platform for lending and borrowing crypto currency
+Platform for lending and borrowing crypto currencies.